janluke/cloup/docs/pages/formatting.rst

 the following parameters:

 **condition**
-   a :class:`~cloup.formatting.sep.RowSepCondition` which determines when the separator should be inserted based on the properties of a definition list
+   a :class:`~cloup.formatting.sep.RowSepCondition`, i.e. a function that decides, based on the available horizontal space, if a definition list should use a row separator or not

 **sep**
+   the separator to use in definition lists that satisfy the ``condition``.
-   a string or a ``SepGenerator``.
+   This may be a string or a ``SepGenerator``.
 The default separator is ``sep=""``, which corresponds to an empty line between rows.

 Cloup provides the function :func:`~cloup.formatting.sep.multiline_rows_are_at_least` to create conditions that enable the use of a separator only if the number of rows